BrightspaceUI/core/components/inputs/docs/input-select-styles.md

 ## Applying styles to native select elements

 Native `<select>` elements can be styled by importing `input-select-styles.js` into your LitElement and applying the `d2l-input-select` CSS class.
+The styles account for several CSS pseudo-classes, including `disabled`, `focus` and `hover`.

 <!-- docs: demo code name:d2l-test-input-select -->
 ```html